hlship/cli-tools/README.md

 For repeatable arguments, the default update function will construct a vector of values.
 For non-repeatable arguments, the default update function simply sets the value.

-Only the final command line argument may be repeatable.
+Only the final positional parameter may be repeatable.

 Also note that all command line arguments _must be_ consumed, either as options or as positional arguments.
 Any additional command line arguments will be reported as a validation error.